vaibhav-jain/python-flask-aws/README.md

 ## 4. Hookup CircleCI

-At this point, we should disconnect your local copy of the repository and push your own.
+Let's disconnect your local copy of the repository and push it up to your own.
 This could be done through a fork or manually.
 If not done through a fork, create a new empty git repository on GitHub or BitBucket.

 ```
 : rm -rf .git